-The Essential Phone hasn’t quite caught on as Andy Rubin hoped, but that doesn’t mean it’s a bad phone.
+The Essential Phone didn’t quite catch on as Andy Rubin hoped, but it’s not a bad phone.
 It has a gorgeous design, a durable titanium frame with a ceramic shell, and lots of power under the hood.
 Of course, it also sports a dual-camera setup on the back with two 13 MP sensors (RGB and Mono).
 While the camera didn’t get the best reviews when the phone first came out, a number of software updates have improved things since then.

-The smartphone is powered by the Snapdragon 835 chipset, has 4GB of RAM, and 128GB of storage.
-It also has a notch, which might be a deal breaker for some.
-There’s also no headphone jack on board.
-The Essential Phone was announced in May 2017 and was initially priced at $699.
-You can now get it on Amazon for $400.
+The smartphone is powered by the Snapdragon 835 chipset, backed by 4GB of RAM and 128GB of storage.
+It has a notch and no headphone jack — dealbreakers for some.
+The Essential Phone was announced in May 2017, initially priced at $699.
+You can get it on Amazon now for less than $300.

 Honor 7X: best sub-$250 dual camera phone

-The budget-friendly Honor 7X comes with a 16MP primary shooter, backed up by a secondary 2MP lens.
-The purpose of the second lens is to allow for those popular bokeh shots, which blur the background and bring the subject matter into stark focus.
+The budget-friendly Honor 7X comes with a 16MP primary shooter, backed by a secondary 2MP lens.
+The second lens is for those popular bokeh shots, which blur the background and bring the subject matter into stark focus.
 It doesn’t do as well as flagship smartphones, but that’s understandable given its affordable $200 price tag.
-Surprisingly, the 8MP front-facing camera can also add the bokeh effect to images.
-This is achieved through software trickery, as it lacks a second lens.
+Surprisingly, the 8MP front-facing camera can also add the bokeh effect to images, achieved through software trickery.

 In their review, our very own Adam Sinicki and Lanh Nguyen called the Honor 7X “arguably the best value Android device ever made.”
 The mid-ranger offers a lot for the money, packing in a 5.93-inch Full HD+ display and the Kirin 659 chipset.
-The U.S. version offers 3GB of RAM and 32GB of storage, while the rest of the world gets the 4/64GB variant.
+The U.S. version offers 3GB of RAM and 32GB of storage, and the rest of the world gets the 4GB RAM and 64GB storage variant.
 The smartphone also supports expandable storage, has a fingerprint scanner, and sports a metal body that looks and feels premium.
 All of that on a phone you can get for just under $200.

 If you’re looking for a phone with dual cameras on a budget, the 7X might be up your alley.
-You can get it from Honor’s website in three color options: red, blue, and black.
+You can get it from Honor’s website in red, blue, or black.